x-swe/rules/README.md

 3. **Promote meaningful content, not products.** - No ads, self-promo, or other kinds of promotions.
 OSS/FOSS projects are excepted.
 No use of URL shorteners.

-4. **No qoute posting.** - Copying a link to your post and publishing it here is not allowed.
+4. **No qoute posting.** - Copying a link to your testing with a lot longer text here post and publishing it here is not allowed.
 Make a post in the community, and click: "Also share with followers" it provides more reach.

 5. **No general career advice.** - Any career advice post must contain questions and/or discussions that notably benefit from the participation of aspiring or professional software engineers.